Visitor Levy Scheme

 How much will it be?

-This has not yet been decided for Stirling, and your input to this engagement will shape the decision.
+The final levy rate has not yet been decided for Stirling and your input to this consultation will shape that decision.

 The legislation says that the levy must be charged before VAT.